 PRIMARY YEARS DEVELOPMENT

-Excellent facilities including our brand new indoor/outdoor swimming pool with retractable roof, tennis courts , two sports fields and sports hall, support a healthy programme that includes field games as well as gymnastics, swimming, cross country running, athletics and other outdoor activities.
+Excellent facilities including our indoor/outdoor swimming pool with retractable roof, tennis courts , two sports fields and sports hall, support a healthy programme that includes field games as well as gymnastics, trampoline, cross country running, athletics and other outdoor activities.

 The boys play rugby, football, futsal and hockey in the winter months, while the girls play netball, hockey and football.
 In the summer, both boys and girls play cricket as well as Rounders, while during lockdown (without fixtures), we have played a series of Invasion games and Lacrosse, which have proved very popular.

-Gymnastics, swimming, tennis and health related fitness as well as associated skills involved in motor coordination, mobility and endurance are on the programme for all students.
+Gymnastics, swimming, tennis and health related fitness, as well as associated skills involved in motor coordination, mobility and endurance are all on the programme for all students.

-Regular fixtures are arranged with schools across the region and our sports teachers and coaches have strong working relationships with local clubs, district and county coaches.
+Regular fixtures are arranged, when possible, with schools across the region and our sports teachers and coaches have strong working relationships with local clubs, district and county coaches.
 Summer camp 2020 was led by GB Trampolinist, Sunny Laverne-Sharp, and proved quite a sensation.

 Many of our students learn a musical instrument or sing, with plenty of opportunities to share their passion with the rest of the school and the wider community during the school year.
 An impromptu Valentine’s Day concert arranged by our Seniors or a formal Speech Day recital can provide a backdrop to performances ranging from a Year 1 recorder solo of Greensleeves to a Year 10 rock band rendition of Stairway to Heaven.
 The music is as varied as our pupils.